 - They’re related to your values: Creating a positive company culture is one of the best results you’ll get from giving employee achievement awards, so don’t forget about your values.
 Give awards for things like teamwork, thought leadership and integrity, and you’ll promote those same things in the workplace.

 - They involve all employees: The best employee recognition awards aren’t just given out by management on a whim.
 They take feedback and input from all levels of the organization, and they give out awards equally across departments.
 Make sure you don’t skip new hires, administrative departments and other “behind-the-scenes” employees when awards season rolls around.

 - They have executive engagement: Of course, buy-in from managers and the company C-suite is necessary to get any program off the ground.
 Plus, recognition from the top tier of the company can make an award more meaningful.
 Your executives can sign a letter, or better yet, lead the awards ceremony.

 1. Get Executive Buy-In

 The numbers above are just the start.
-There are tons of studies that have proven the importance of employee achievement awards for attracting the best talent, improving profits and reducing turnover.
+There are tons of studies that have proven the importance of employee recognition programs and achievement awards for attracting the best talent, improving profits and reducing turnover.
 If you’re an executive, you’re already ahead of the game – skip to the next step.